 Plenty of options exist if you’re looking for a place to rent.
 You can get a cabin or a chalet; they all have different amenities.
 Some have fireplaces, while others have kitchens with stoves and refrigerators.
 You’ll also find them in varying sizes, so there’s something for everyone.
 If you love stargazing, you will love this national park as it’s one of the best places in the world to see the Northern Lights.

 17. Itasca State Park

-The park itself has a lot of great features—it’s got plenty of trails for hiking and biking, a campground where you can stay overnight if you want to see everything in the park without having to drive back and forth each day, and a visitor center where you can learn more about what makes this place so special.
+The park itself has a lot of great features—it’s got plenty of trails for hiking and biking, a campground where you can stay overnight if you want to see everything in the park without having to drive back and forth each day, and a visitor center where you can learn more about what makes this place so unique.

 Related Minnesota Guides

-- Best Things to do in Nisswa
+- Best Things to Do in Nisswa

 - Best Lakes in Minnesota

-- Top Things to do in Lake Minnetonka
+- Top Things to Do in Lake Minnetonka

-- Top Things to do in Wabasha, Minnesota
+- Top Things to Do in Wabasha, Minnesota

-- Best Things to do in Rochester, Minnesota
+- Best Things to Do in Rochester, Minnesota

 - Best Beaches in Minnesota